nrfconnect/sdk-nrf/samples/bluetooth/rpc_host/README.rst

 See :ref:`configure_application` for information about how to configure a sample.

+1. |open_terminal_window_with_environment|
-1. Build the sample with the same Bluetooth configuration as the application core sample.
+#.
+Build the sample with the same Bluetooth configuration as the application core sample.
    For more details, see: :ref:`ble_rpc`.

 #.
 Build the :ref:`peripheral_uart` on the application core.